aerisweather/aerismaps-visualizer/README.md

 ## Public Properties

-The following public properties are available on your `Animation` instance:
+The following public properties are available on your `Visualizer` instance:

 Property | Description
 -------- | -----------
-**target** | The DOM element containing the animation's content **config** | The config object that the animation was instantiated with **duration** | The animation's duration in seconds
+**target** | The DOM element containing the map's content **config** | The config object that the map was instantiated with **duration** | The animation's duration in seconds

 ## Public Methods

-The following public methods are available on your `Animation` instance for controlling its playback once configured:
+The following public methods are available on your `Visualizer` instance for controlling its playback once configured:

 Method | Description
 ------ | -----------